 Whenever a pesticide residue test is positive, an investigation shall be made to determine the cause and the cause shall be corrected.
-An additional sample shall be taken and tested for pesticide residues and no milk or milk products shall be offered for sale until it is shown by a subsequent sample to be free of pesticide residues or below the actionable levels established for such residues.
+An additional sample shall be taken and tested for pesticide residues and no milk or milk products as defined in this Ordinance shall be offered for sale until it is shown by a subsequent sample to be free of pesticide residues or below the actionable levels established for such residues.